pantheon-systems/documentation/source/content/localdev.md

 ## Download and Test Beta Versions
 Download Edge versions to get the latest features, bug fixes, instructions, and help test Localdev.

-1. From within your Localdev installation, select Settings on left menu.
+1. From within your Localdev installation, select Settings in left menu.
 1. In the Current Version section, click on `switch to edge`:

   ![Switch to edge version](../images/localdev/localdev-switch-to-edge.png)